 Apple AirPods Pro 2 vs AirPods Pro: sound quality

 We can’t comment on the quality of the AirPods Pro 2 listening experience until we’ve popped a pair in our own ears for a full review, but we can look at the hardware differences and make an educated guess.

 The AirPods Pro 2 land with a new low-distortion driver, along with a custom amplifier.
-In theory, Apple’s promise of richer bass and crystal-clear sound should be kept, and we expect to hear more detail and clarity compared to the first-gen AirPods Pro.
+Apple’s promise of richer bass and crystal-clear sound have been kept and we could hear more detail and clarity compared to the first-gen AirPods Pro.

 Apple AirPods Pro 2 vs AirPods Pro: which one should you buy?

 While we can make any final recommendations until we’ve properly reviewed the AirPods Pro 2, it’s clear that their new features offer plenty of improvements across the board.
 If they sound as good as their specs promise, then we see no reason not to grab them at launch.
 Unless, of course, you’ve found a good deal on the original AirPods Pro and aren’t fussed about the new features.